 Whilst the unimaginative screeches of Pokémon prove a disappointment yet again, the game’s soundtrack amounts to one of the most impactful within the series to date.
 From the guttural Team Plasma battle theme to remixed classics, the audio direction is certainly a joy to behold.

 If there was an overriding issue to point out, it would be that the experience remains all too strikingly familiar.
 Whether Game Freak chooses to accept it or not, we’ve reached a point at which reinvention appears a necessity for the franchise.
-Yet, that said, Pokémon Black & White Version 2 are still readily capable of holding their own.
+Yet, that said, Pokémon Black 2 and Pokémon White 2 are still readily capable of holding their own.

-It is the blend of old and new that lends Pokémon Black & White Version 2 its greatest strength, an aspect that most Pokéfans will surely welcome with open arms.
+It is the blend of old and new that lends Pokémon Black 2 and Pokémon White 2 their greatest strength, an aspect that most Pokéfans will surely welcome with open arms.